iyedexe/trippybot/README.md

 # Implementation choices :

 ## Order size:
 when we say we BUY(<-) a PAIR USD/EUR we are buying the base, ie USD and selling the quote, ie EUR.
-==> we are spending EUR
+==> we are spending EUR.
 when we say we SELL(->) a PAIR USD/EUR we are selling the base, ie USD and buying the quote, ie EUR.
 ==> we are spending USD

 this resulted in the choice where
     - buy orders are sized in quote currency
     - sell orders are sized in base currency

 ## Strategy profitability evaluation:
 Follow the simple example of the cycle based on BNB, BTC and ETH in that order :